P is for Postpartum Depression

 Paid support includes medication, professional counseling, and other methods of therapy like Cognitive Behavior Therapy or EMDR Therapy.
 Contact your doctor for medication options and specific referrals to local specialists.

 For emergency situations and severe symptoms, please don't wait to contact a professional to get support you need.
-For more information on this subject, postpartum support, or any motherhood questions in Hampton Roads, feel free to comment or get in touch with me directly.
+For more information on this subject, postpartum support, or any motherhood questions in Delmarva, feel free to comment or get in touch with me directly.